Mohammad10091998/auto_test_ui/README.md

 #### string

 > [!NOTE]
-> If data type you want is not there, use the closest one
+> If data type you want is not in the above list, use the closest one

 Example Template:
 ```